fitit-org/fitit-api/README.md

 ## Documentation

-Documentation is available in Markdown format at [APIDOC.md](APIDOC.md) or hosted with Swagger UI at /docs.
+Documentation is hosted with Swagger UI at /docs.

 ## License